 However, our mild winters with comfortable temperatures and less humidity make the fall and winter two of the best seasons to have your parking lot repaved.

-Contact Toritom Services for Year-Round Asphalt Maintenance
+Contact ToriTom Services for Year-Round Commercial Asphalt Maintenance

-Toritom Services specializes in asphalt repair and maintenance.
+ToriTom Services specializes in commercial asphalt repair and maintenance.
 We can help to prevent cracking, potholes and many other weather-related issues with regular sealcoating and additional preventive measures.
 We’ll also repair the effects of weather damage by fixing cracks, replacing damaged portions, restriping and repaving or overlaying your commercial property as needed.